NIME-conference/ECO_NIME/video_conferencing.md

 - Jitsi: https://meet.jit.si/.
 Jitsi offers self-hosting.
 Environmental statement for 8x8 (the company owning Jitis) here: https://investors.8x8.com/corporate-responsibility/environment-policy/default.aspx
 [3] raises ethical concerns regarding excessive enumerations of executives.
 - Jami: https://jami.net/# .
 Recieves a high envorinmental score in [3] but seems to be in its infancy and may not be reliable enough for NIME.
+Another positive aspect of Jami is a general Commitment toward a "sustainable economy based on cooperation and knowledge" [7].
 - Peer-to-peer: https://kopano.com/ (paid).

 **Considerations for individuals:**